MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. Select **Retrain model**.

-    The model starts to generate with the selected custom attributes and and a notification is displayed on the screen.
+    The model starts to generate with the selected custom attributes and a notification is displayed on the screen.

 9. After the model is generated, publish the model.